|

 ASHTON:

-"ash tree settlement."
+and tun "settlement," hence "ash tree settlement."

 ASIA:

-itself possibly from Assyrian asu, meaning
+which was possibly derived from Assyrian asu, meaning

 "east."